chartbeat-labs/django-cms/docs/getting_started/resources/configuration.rst

 Default: ``True``

 Should the output of pages be cached?
 Takes the language, and timezone into account.
-Pages for logged in users are not cached.
-If the toolbar is visible the page is not cached as well.
+Pages for logged in users are not cached by default (see :setting:`CMS_CACHE_WHEN_LOGGED_IN`) If the toolbar is visible the page is not cached as well.